TajwarSaiyeed/laptop-zone/README.md

 i have use stripe for payment system<br/>
 i have 3 special route buyer,seller, admin<br/>
-only admin can visit his route. he can't visit a buyer/seller account. same role also for buyer and seller also. buyer can book a products, there is 7 section in home page first navbar, banner, slider, category, advertisement, message and footer
+only admin can visit his route. he can't visit a buyer/seller account. same role also for buyer and seller also. buyer can book a products, there is 7 section in home page first navbar, banner, slider, category, advertisement, message and footer,<br/>
+user can revoke his order before payment.